TOP

 Day 4: Sikasso – Ségou

-Breakfast, then drive to Ségou former colonial administrative center.
-Admire the beautiful Sudanese-style colonial architecture, and visit the pottery market, traditional weavers, and other artisans.
-See and experience how to make a traditional mud cloth.
-Visit Sékoro village, the former capital of the Bambara kingdom where you will see the tomb of King Biton Coulibaly the founder of the Bambara Kingdom, and the mosque that is older than the village.
+Visit Sékoro Village, the former capital of the Bambara Kingdom, where you will see the tomb of King Biton Coulibaly, the founder of the Bambara Kingdom, and a mosque older than the village itself.

 Day 5: Ségou – Djenné

-This morning we complete a visit to Ségou and we travel to Mali's architectural jewel, Djenné.
-Founded in the fourth century it has scarcely changed since the Middle Ages and, as we stroll through the streets and the bazaar we will be transported back into medieval times.
-Tomorrow is the weekly market day when Djenné is at its colorful best.
-A definite highlight is the magnificent Grand Mosque, the largest mud-brick architecture in the world and one of the UNESCO World Heritage Sites.
+This morning, we completed our visit to Ségou and traveled to Mali’s architectural jewel, Djenné.
+Founded in the fourth century, the city has scarcely changed since the Middle Ages.
+As we stroll through the streets and bazaar, we will be transported back to medieval times.
+Tomorrow is the weekly market day, when Djenné is at its most colorful.

 Today, we drive to Dogon Country.
-With its fascinating rocky, Sahelian landscape, the Dogon Country is considered to be one of the most extraordinary places on earth.
-Experience the unique village life and marvel at ancient Tellem cave dwellings.
-The Dogon are a group of people living in the central plateau region of the country, south of the Niger bend near the city of Bandiagara in the Mopti region.
-The Dogon are best known for their mythology, mask dances, wooden sculpture, and their architecture.
+With its fascinating rocky Sahelian landscape, Dogon Country is considered one of the most extraordinary places on earth.
+Experience unique village life and marvel at ancient Tellem cave dwellings.

-The principal Dogon area is bisected by the Bandiagara Escarpment, a sandstone cliff of up to 500m (1,640 ft) high, stretching for about 150km (almost 100 miles).
+The principal Dogon area is bisected by the Bandiagara Escarpment, a sandstone cliff up to 500 meters (1,640 feet) high, stretching approximately 150 kilometers (almost 100 miles).

-This tribe's life is centered on sacred rights and rituals that take place in the hollow cliffs of the escarpment on which the Dogon houses are built.
-Their culture is surrounded by mysticism and intrigue, from an astonishing knowledge of the solar system to the unique structure of Dogon villages.
-We will visit the Dogon village of Songho, renowned for its rock paintings and circumcision grotto, and drive to Sangha where we visit overnight.
+Life here is centered on sacred rites and rituals that take place in the hollow cliffs where Dogon houses are built.
+Their culture is filled with mysticism and intrigue, from astonishing astronomical knowledge to the unique layout of Dogon villages.

 Meals Included: Breakfast, Lunch, and Dinner

-Today, we continue our trekking in the Dogon Country through Idjeli, Combokani, and reach Nombori where we will visit the Museum before continuing to Dourou for camping overnight.
+Today, we continue trekking through Dogon Country via Idjeli and Combokani, reaching Nombori, where we will visit the museum before continuing to Dourou for overnight camping.

 Meals Included: Breakfast, Lunch, and Dinner